PoisotLab/ms_svd_imputation/manuscript.md

 the question of the initial value used in the imputation process in further details.
 As of now, we relied on the average number of interactions in the matrix, and on weighted allocations for different aspects of the network structure, based on @Stock2017LinFil work on linear filtering.
-Those technic has been revealing to provide a good baseline estimate of how likely it is that a missing interaction could actually exists.
-For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the choice of the initial value used for imputation, according to the dataset used.
+This method can provide a good baseline estimate of how likely it is that a missing interaction could actually exist (and in fact was developed for this purpose).
+For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the choice of the initial value used for imputation, according to the dataset used, or by relying on ensemble models that would aggregate the output of the best recommenders.
 Combining an accurate model for the initial value with the SVD imputation is likely to generate predicted interactions that are strong candidates for empirical validation.

 # References